alias454/mongodb-formula/README.rst

 mongodb-formula
 ================

-A saltstack formula to manage mongodb on RHEL based systems.
+A saltstack formula to manage mongodb on RHEL and Debian based systems.

 .. note::